 You should be aware, however, that installing, maintaining, and repairing commercial laundry equipment requires specialist training.
 When choosing a commercial laundry distributor, you should always make sure that they will provide you with access to trained commercial laundry technicians to take care of these jobs.

-★ TIPS!
-For full-service store owners, people skills are a big asset.
-Business experience will benefit you — no matter what type of store you want to run.
+The business experience will benefit you — no matter what type of store you want to run.
 And make sure your commercial laundry distributor can provide you with well trained commercial laundry technicians.